WordPress/gutenberg/docs/designers-developers/developers/backward-compatibility/README.md

 * The name of the component should not change.
 * The props of the component should not be removed.
 * Existing prop values should continue to be supported.
-If a component accepts a function as prop, we can update the component to accept a new type for the same prop, but it shouldn't break existing usage.
+If a component accepts a function as a prop, we can update the component to accept a new type for the same prop, but it shouldn't break existing usage.
 * Adding new props is allowed.
 * React Context dependencies can only be added or removed if we ensure the previous context contract is not breaking.